ibm-cloud-docs/openshift/openshift_users.md

   <p class="important">If you scope a service role to a namespace, you cannot apply the policy to a resource group or assign a platform role at the same time.</p></dd>
 <dt>Resource group</dt>
   <dd><p>You can organize your account resources in customizable groupings so that you can quickly assign individual or groups of users access to more than one resource at a time.
 Resource groups can help operators and administrators filter resources to view their current usage, troubleshoot issues, and manage teams.</p>
   <p class="important">A cluster can be created in only one resource group that you can't change afterward.
 If you create a cluster in the wrong resource group, you must delete the cluster and re-create it in the correct resource group.
-Furthermore, if you need to use the `ibmcloud oc cluster-service-bind` [command](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to [integrate with an {{site.data.keyword.cloud_notm}} service](/docs/containers?topic=containers-service-binding#bind-services), that service must be in the same resource group as the cluster.
+Furthermore, if you need to use the `ibmcloud oc cluster service bind` [command](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to [integrate with an {{site.data.keyword.cloud_notm}} service](/docs/containers?topic=containers-service-binding#bind-services), that service must be in the same resource group as the cluster.
 Services that do not use resource groups like {{site.data.keyword.registrylong_notm}} or that do not need service binding like {{site.data.keyword.la_full_notm}} work even if the cluster is in a different resource group.</p>
   <p>If you plan to use [{{site.data.keyword.monitoringlong_notm}} for metrics](/docs/containers?topic=containers-health#view_metrics), consider giving clusters unique names across resource groups and regions in your account to avoid metrics naming conflicts.
 You cannot rename a cluster.</p>
   <p>You can assign users an access role to a resource group for the following scenarios.
 Note that unlike resource instances, you cannot grant access to an individual instance within a resource group.</p>
   <ul><li>All {{site.data.keyword.cloud_notm}} IAM services in the resource group, including all clusters in {{site.data.keyword.containerlong_notm}} and images in {{site.data.keyword.registrylong_notm}}.</li>